Los Angeles High School: 1891, Fort Moore Hill

+1917, Olympic Boulevard

-In 1917, the school moved to its current location on Olympic Boulevard, and Rimpau, with 1,937 students.
-An edifice was erected that became an international cultural landmark for the famed school.
-To insure a permanently beautiful vista for their contemplation, and to honor classmates who had fallen in World War I, the students purchased the land across the street for the creation of a tree-filled memorial park.
+In 1917, the school moved to its current location on Olympic Boulevard, and Rimpau with 1,937 students.
+The new campus was designed by architects John C. Austin and Frederick M. Ashley in an Elizabethan/Jacobean Revival style, often described as Collegiate Gothic, typical of academic architecture of the period.
+To ensure a permanently beautiful vista for contemplation and to honor classmates who had fallen in World War I, students and alumni purchased the land across the street to create a tree-filled memorial park.
+On that site, the Memorial Branch Library was later built, also designed by Austin and Ashley, in a Tudor Revival style intended to harmonize with the high school building across Olympic Boulevard.

 Actual student government was instituted at LAHS in the early 1900s, eliminating one of the main reasons for Star and Crescent's existence.
 Meanwhile, as the size of the student body increased over years, the lower grades were successively dropped from Star and Crescent until by 1935 only seniors were members.
 Star and Crescent probably disappeared after World War II, but it is difficult to determine the exact year since no one at the school today can say when it ended.
 In particular, yearbooks were published during the years of America's involvement in that war, so it seems likely it might have disappeared after the war years.
 In the S'42 yearbook a page was devoted to Star and Crescent with its Officers and Faculty sponsors listed.
 The graduating class of 1970 received their Star & Crescent pins at a special ceremony.